dinuish94/double-submit-cookie-pattern/README.md

 # double-submit-cookie-pattern

-Simple implementation of Synchronizer Token Pattern to prevent CSRF using Java Spring Boot
+Simple implementation of Double Submit Cookie Pattern to prevent CSRF using Java Spring Boot

 ## Steps to run
 1. Build the project using `mvn clean install`